Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 ## Must haves:
 - The app will randomly draw out at least 3 cards from the deck.

 - Seperate pages for for each section of the app.
+(Four total)
+	- Home Page
+	- Card Index
+	- Shop locations
+	- Card Reading

 - At total of 78 cards.
 	- Each card has its own fragment for a prediction